naturalis/barcode-constrained-phylogeny/README.md

 It is recommended that the mamba environment is configured to use strict channel priorities.
 This is crucial for having robust and correct environments (for details, see [here](https://conda-forge.org/docs/user/tipsandtricks.html)).
-Consider configuring strict priorities by executing `mamba config --set channel_priority strict`.
+Consider configuring strict priorities by executing `conda config --set channel_priority strict`.

 ## How to run